Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Rewards

 Rewards form another popular type of interface illustrations.
-Badges, stickers, medals, stars, cups and all the other stuff of this kind adds gamification to user experience and marks a user’s progress.
+Badges, stickers, medals, stars, cups, and all the other stuff of this kind add gamification to user experience and mark a user’s progress.
 What could be sweeter than feeling you are a winner?

 Credits: Josh Warren